 - Meetings, conferences, training sessions, etc. not directly associated with the university, but which the employee attends as an official representative of the institution: - 1.
 The meal is a required, integral part of a meeting or conference regardless of the distance from campus, or - 2.
-The employee is away from home on a work assignment for more than thirteen hours, or - 3.
+The employee is on a work assignment for more than 13 hours at a destination more than 30 miles from KSU, or - 3.
 The cost of the meal is shown as being a part of a required registration fee. - Intra-departmental meetings or training sessions meeting these requirements: - 1.
 The meeting is held more than 30 miles from the employee's office, and - 2.
 The meeting or training session exceeds more than 6 hours in length and has been approved by the president, and - 3.
 A formal, written agenda of the meeting or session is submitted with the Travel Expense Statement.